znuny/manual/source/releases/installupdate/install.rst

 ############
 ..
 PageNavigation installupdate_install:

-To install Znuny or Znuny LTS you need:
+To install Znuny you need:

 - A database of your choice (MySQL, MariaDB, Postgresql)
 - MySQL 8 or newer requires Znuny 6.1 or newer